Perform Loopback Test for Fast Ethernet Interfaces

 Purpose

-To verify the functionality of the fiber-optic interface by testing both the transmit and receive ports, ensuring that the PIC (Physical Interface Card) is working correctly.
+To verify the functionality of the fiber-optic interface by testing both the transmit and receive ports.
 This test is typically performed by a field engineer to confirm the integrity of the connection.

 Action